 It’s helpful to know the first 20 elements in the periodic table.
 Six of these elements make up nearly all of the mass of the human body.
 The first 20 items also give you a good idea of the different element groups.

 They’re also used in more typical chemical reactions.
 The elements are listed in ascending order of atomic number.
-Protons number in each element’s atom is designated by its atomic number.
+The proton number in each element’s atom is designated by its atomic number.

 What Makes Them Elements?